Introduction

 - Go to Anything > Advanced Analysis > Text Analysis > Advanced > Principal Components Analysis (Text).

-- Under Inputs > Text Variable select a Text variable.
+- Under Data > Text Variable select a text variable.

 - Make any other selections or changes to the settings you require such as component selection rules and/or rotations (see details below).

-- Ensure the Automatic box is checked, or click Calculate.
+- Ensure the Calculate automatically box is checked, or click Calculate.

 OPTIONAL: The following settings can be updated to modify the output: